rekliner/EngineeringMidLevel/README.md

 'Reports')

 ## Tech Stack Requirements
 The following are requirements on the tech stack.
-This stack demonstrates mastery of tools our team favors.
+This stack lists the tools our team favors.

 * Server Side Scripting: Python 3.6+
 * Server Framework: Django